JCWasmx86/mesonlsp/README.md

 - `clearingDiagnostics` is the section in that all diagnostics are cleared before rebuilding the tree.
 - `checkIdentifier` checks, if an identifier follows `snake_case`
 - `guessingMethod` is a method that attempts to deduce the possible methods that are called on an `any` object.
+- `evalStack` is responsible for getting types of variables that were overwritten in previous branches of selection statements.

 In this example, it took around half-second to parse the entire mesa meson files, deduce the types and emit diagnostics.